denten-books/plain-text/2-device.md

 object."
 Rather, "it must be inserted into the context of living social relations," and therefore, into the context determined by its relation to literary production [@benjamin_author_1983, 87].
-Technique, for Benjamin, made literary products "accessible" to materialist analysis [@benjamin_author_1983, 87].
+Technique, for Benjamin, made literary works "accessible" to materialist analysis [@benjamin_author_1983, 87].
 Where the artistic genius is unique, craft carries with it a model of inheritance.
 Where genius is born, technique is shared.
 Where the artist labors alone, the craftsman learns a trade in a workshop, as part of a